SebastianSolisFenger/Todo-List-Pro-Peer-REVIEW/README.md

 # Todo list app

+>This repo is created for the purpose of practicing peer review.
 > A Javascript to do list web app that keep track of actions or todos.

 ## Built With